kainbozzetto/TowerDefense/README.md

 The program should be run by building App.py.

-This README will be updated shortly in the future.
+This README will be updated shortly in the future with correct installation steps.

 ## Screenshots